csh-cristianbravolillo/EPP-CMU-Thesis/README.md

 on the mode you are:

 	\comment{text}:
-	In dratf mode: 'text' is displayed in red font, between square brackets, and preceded by the word 'Comment'.
+	*In draft mode*: 'text' is displayed in red font, between square brackets, and preceded by the word 'Comment'.
-	In normal mode: 'text' is not displayed.
+	*In normal mode*: 'text' is not displayed.

 	\edadd{text}: ('EDitor ADD')
-	In draft mode: 'text' is displayed in red font.
+	*In draft mode*: 'text' is displayed in red font.
-	In normal mode: 'text' is displayed in regular font.
+	*In normal mode*: 'text' is displayed in regular font.

 	\eddelete{text}: ('EDitor DELETE')
-	In draft mode: 'text' is displayed in red font and crossed out.
+	*In draft mode*: 'text' is displayed in red font and crossed out.
-	In normal mode: 'text' is not displayed
+	*In normal mode*: 'text' is not displayed

 	\edreplace{text}{replacement}:
-	In draft mode: 'text' is displayed in red font and crossed out. 'replacement' is displayed in red font.
+	*In draft mode*: 'text' is displayed in red font and crossed out. 'replacement' is displayed in red font.
-	In normal mode: only 'replacement' is displayed in regular font.
+	*In normal mode*: only 'replacement' is displayed in regular font.

 Official sources of information